Ukraine girds for renewed Russian offensive on eastern front

 “Later, people will come under fire,” Deputy Prime Minister Iryna Vereshchuk said, “and we won’t be able to do anything to help them.”

-A U.S. defense official speaking on condition of anonymity said Russia had completed the pullout of all of its estimated 24,000 or more troops from the Kyiv and Chernihiv areas in the north, sending them into Belarus or Russia to resupply and reorganize, probably to return to the fight in the east.
+A U.S. defense official speaking on condition of anonymity said Russia had completed pulling out all of its estimated 24,000 or more troops from the Kyiv and Chernihiv areas in the north, sending them into Belarus or Russia to resupply and reorganize, probably to return to fight in the east.

 But a Western official, also speaking on condition of anonymity to discuss intelligence estimates, said it will take Russia’s battle-damaged forces as much as a month to regroup for a major push on eastern Ukraine.

-Meanwhile, the U.S. and its Western allies moved to impose new sanctions against the Kremlin over what they branded as war crimes.
+Meanwhile, the U.S. and its Western allies have moved to impose new sanctions against the Kremlin over killings they labeled as war crimes.

 Mariupol Mayor Vadym Boichenko said that of the more than 5,000 civilians killed during weeks of Russian bombardment and street fighting, 210 were children.
-He said Russian forces bombed hospitals, including one where 50 people burned to death.
+Russian forces bombed hospitals, including one where 50 people burned to death, he said.

-Boichenko said more than 90% of the city’s infrastructure has been destroyed.
+Boichenko said more than 90% of the city’s infrastructure was destroyed.
 The attacks on the strategic city on the Sea of Azov have cut off food, water, fuel and medicine and pulverized homes and businesses.

 British defense officials said 160,000 people remained trapped in the city, which had a prewar population of 430,000.
 A humanitarian relief convoy accompanied by the Red Cross has been trying for days without success to get into the city.